sw814f21/filter_xml/README.md

 #### --push, -p
 Takes no parameters.
 Save changes to database.
 Defaults to `False`, i.e. saves to json file.

+#### --file, -p
+Takes one parameter, `FILE`, as a `str`.
+Input file to use in place of retrieving the smiley XML from Fødevarestyrelsen.
+Defaults to `None`, i.e. retrieve smiley XML from Fødevarestyrelsen.

 ## Data structure